PotHix/pothix.github.com/content/post/yearly-review-2017.md

 I just copied and pasted all the data from all posts into a Google Spreadsheets and generated a chart, no science here.
-January, February, and March have no data, unfortunately.
+January, February and March have no data, unfortunately.

-The interesting metric I can get from this chart is that I'm writing a lot more and the *corrections made* are not increasing in the same pace.
+The interesting metric I can get from this chart is that I'm writing a lot more and the *corrections made* are not increasing at the same pace.
 This is really great to see. 😃

 Unique words are stable since I started tracking my words.
 Looks like